jloughry/Unicode/README.md

 characters<sup>[*](#success-footnotes)</sup> now appear in the Unicode [Pipeline Table](http://www.unicode.org/alloc/Pipeline.html) with the status of &ldquo;Accepted&rdquo;.
-They can be used now, and designed into [fonts](#fonts), and they'll be in the next revision of Unicode after 7.0.
+They can be used now, and designed into [fonts](#fonts), and they'on their way to be in a future version of Unicode after 7.0.
 The symbols were approved by the ISO 10646 Working Group 2 (JTC 1/SC 2/WG 2) at the WG2 #62 meeting to go into [Amendment 2 to ISO/IEC 10646:2014](http://www.unicode.org/L2/L2014/14079-n4569.pdf) for publication in 2016.
 Right now they are in